MariusKlug/zapline-plus/README.md

 # Zapline-plus
-Improvements of the ZapLine function to remove line noise from EEG/MEG data.
-Adds automatic detection of the number of components to remove, and chunks the data into segments to account for nonstationarities.

-Dependencies of Noisetools are provided with permission by Alain de Cheveigné.
-Please visit the original repository for more info and additional noise removal tools: http://audition.ens.fr/adc/NoiseTools/
+Zapline-plus is a wrapper for Zapline that automatically removes spectral peaks like line noise from your data while ensuring minimal negative impact, preserving both the non-noise spectrum and the data rank.
+It searches for noise frequencies, divides the data into spatially stable chunks, and adapts the cleaning strength automatically.
+A detailed plot is created.

 # Quick start